New student tailgate zone to open for 2017 football season

 Football seasons in the past have had a slew of students setting up their own tailgates with friends, family, organizations or on-campus Greek Life members.
 Although these practices have become a tradition, Student Government Senate, as well as former Dean of Students Ricardo Hall, felt the university should do more to enhance the tailgating experience while ensuring students’ safety.

-Starting this upcoming 2017 football season, a designated Student Zone with food and games will now be open outside the stadium, in addition to the independent student tailgates.
+Starting from the opening game on Sept.
+2 against Bethune-Cookman, a designated Student Fan Zone with food and games will now be open outside the stadium, in addition to the independent student tailgates.
+According to the Facebook event, vendors like Shorty’s BBQ and Dunkin’ Donuts and activities like face painting and corn hole will be brought in.

 “This all stemmed from the last season changes that the Hard Rock Stadium had made to the tailgating rules,” said Speaker Pro Tempore of the Senate David Mejia, who presented the bill for the Student Zone.